-As already pointed out, Eq.~(\ref{eq:48}), via Eq.~(\ref{eq:29}), yields the projection $\acomm{a_n^\dagger}{b_p\z}$, needed to compute $\braket{P}{\Omega_0\z}$.
-Likewise, Eq.~(\ref{eq:50}) yields the projection $\acomm{a_n^\dagger}{b_u\z}$, needed to compute $\braket{U}{\Omega_0\z}$.
-Equations.~(\ref{eq:48})~and (\ref{eq:50}) show that the substitution $\delta\to \delta-\pi$ transforms the former into the latter.
-Since $\sin(\delta)$ only changes sign under the same substitution, we can see that, except for levels close to the band edges, the construction in Fig.~\ref{fig:3} maps the single-particle projections needed to compute $\braket{P}{\Omega_0\z}$ onto those entering the computation of $\braket{U}{\Omega_0}$.
+Likewise, Eq.~(\ref{eq:48}) determines the projection $\acomm{a_n^\dagger}{b_u\z}$, needed to compute the projection $\braket{U}{\Psi_0\z}$ of the unplugged many-body state $\ket{U}$ upon $\ket{\Psi_0\z}$.
+The comparison between the right-hand sides of Eqs.~(\ref{eq:47})~and (\ref{eq:48}) shows that the substitution $\delta\to \delta-\pi$ transforms the former into the latter.
+Since $\sin(\delta)$ only changes sign under the same substitution, we can see from Eq.~\eqref{eq:28} that, except for levels close to the band edges, the construction in Fig.~\ref{fig:3} maps the single-particle projections needed to compute $\braket{P}{\Psi_0\z}$ onto those entering the computation of $\braket{U}{\Psi_0\z}$.
 In other words, the construction establishes the mapping

-where the subscripts indicate that the left- and right-hand terms are calculated with phase shifts $\delta$ and $\delta-\pi$, respectively.